cmextension/cmavatar-docs/pages/installation.rst

 Install
 -------

-Installation is very easy, you just need to it by uploading the package via Extension Manager.
+Installation is very easy, you just need to upload the package via Extension Manager.

 Update
 ------